optimizers/homebrew-cutest/README.md

     brew tap optimizers/cutest

-If you will require Matlab support in CUTEst, you also need to tap [homebrew/versions](https://github.com/Homebrew/homebrew-versions), a repository that gives access to gcc and gfortran 4.3 as those are [the only ones supported by the Mathworks on OSX](http://www.mathworks.com/support/compilers/R2013b/index.html?sec=maci64):

-    brew tap homebrew/versions

 Now we can install CUTEst and, at your option, the entire SIF collection:

-    brew install cutest --HEAD [--with-matlab] [--without-single]
+    brew install cutest [--with-matlab] [--without-single] [--with-pgi]
-    brew install mastsif --HEAD  # If you want the whole SIF collection.
+    brew install mastsif  # If you want the whole SIF collection.

 The option `--without-single` will prevent the single precision library from being built.
+The option `--with-pgi` will build CUTEst and SIFDecode with the PGI compilers, which are assumed to be available.
 The last thing to do is to add all the requisite environment variables to our `~/.bashrc`.
 Each package provides a mini `bashrc` that contains the relevant definitions and can be sourced.
 They can all be sourced in one command:

     for f in "archdefs" "mastsif" "sifdecode" "cutest"; do \